 Corporate governance and accountability, Management and leadership in practice, Executive judgment, Coordination, Practice-based approaches to the study of organizations, Interpretive research methods (particularly ethnography and shadowing).

 Innovation, Knowledge & Organisational Networks Research Unit, Organisation & HRM, Organising Healthcare Research Network

 Maja Korica is an Associate Professor within the Organisation and HRM (OHRM) group at Warwick Business School.
 She specialises in corporate governance, accountability and responsibility, as well as executive management and leadership in practice.
 She holds an MSc in Management Research (with Distinction), and a DPhil (PhD) in Management Studies from the Saïd Business School, University of Oxford.
 Her doctoral thesis explored corporate governance and accountability in the public sector via extended observation of board and committee meetings, and top management teams.

 As an interdisciplinary, qualitative researcher specialising in ethnography and shadowing, her work is focused on understanding dynamics of complex and rarely seen organizational settings.
 This is particularly at the top of corporate hierarchies, and where public or societal interest is involved.
-She is currently investigating coordination under challenging circumstances, which includes operational response to refugee emergencies, funded by the British Academy.
+Her latest research is on coordination under challenging circumstances, which includes operational response to refugee emergencies, funded by the British Academy.

 In 2017, she was shortlisted for the Thinkers50 Radar Award, which aims to identify management thinkers most likely to shape the future of how organizations are led and managed.